Here’s why you should be using an air purifier—stat

 Thankfully, air purifiers can greatly improve indoor air quality in large and small spaces.

 In very basic terms, air purifiers remove particles and pollutants that can trigger allergy symptoms or lead to negative long-term health effects.
-There are multiple proven methods and technologies for doing so, and these vary from brand to brand.
+There are multiple proven methods and technologies for doing so, and these can vary from brand to brand.

-With the extraordinary events of the past year like widespread wildfires and the COVID-19 pandemic bringing air quality to light, many homeowners and renters are buying air purifiers for the first time.
+With the extraordinary events of the past year like widespread wildfires and the COVID-19 pandemic creating a larger interest in air quality, many homeowners and renters are buying air purifiers for the first time.

 We’ve tested a number of air purifiers in our lab and spoken to experts on the efficacy of their technologies.
 Here’s everything you need to know about air purifiers, including the all-important question of if you should be using one in your home.